ls1intum/Artemis/docs/dev/setup.rst

 and will start the client application in your browser on ``http://localhost:9000``.
-If you have activated the JIRA profile (see above in Server Setup) and if you have configured ``application-artemis.yml`` correctly, then you should be able to loginâ with your TUM Online account.
+If you have activated the JIRA profile (see above in Server Setup) and if you have configured ``application-artemis.yml`` correctly, then you should be able to login with your TUM Online account.

 For more information, review `Working with